Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Models with varying infectivity and limiting integral equations models

 We now explain how the type of model described in this section can be used to model the Covid--19 epidemic.
 As we have seen, the increase in realism with respect to the classical ``Markovian'' models (where the infectivity is constant and fixed across the population, and the Exposed and Infectious periods follow an exponential distribution) is paid by replacing a system of ODEs by a system of Volterra integral equations.
 However, we have a small benefit in that the flexibility induced by the fact that the law of $\lambda$ is arbitrary allows us to reduce the number of compartments in the model, so that we can replace a system of ODEs by a system of Volterra type equations of smaller dimension.

-To be more specific, let us describe the $\bS\bE\bI\bR\bU$ model of \cite{LMSW}.
+All the models which have been proposed for the Covid epidemic can be thought of as refinements of a Markovian SIR or SEIR model.
+Many of them include a bifurcation, which separates the infected individuals who are detected or not, who have or not severe symptoms, who need to go to the hospital or not, to an intensive care unit or not, etc. As one example of such Covid model, let us describe the $\bS\bE\bI\bR\bU$ model of \cite{LMSW}, see Figure \ref{fig:SEIR}.
 An individual who is infected is first ``Exposed'' $\bE$, then ``Infectious" $\bI$.
 Soon after, the infectious individual either develops significant symptoms, and then will be soon ``Reported'' $\bR$, and isolated so that he/she does not infect any more; while the alternative is that this infectious individual is asymptomatic: he/she develops no or very mild symptoms, so remains ``Unreported" $\bU$, and continues to infect susceptible individuals for a longer period.
 Both unreported and reported cases eventually enter the ``Removed" (${\bf Rem}$) compartment.
 In this model, there are 6 compartments: $\bS$ like susceptible, $\bE$ like exposed, $\bI$ like infectious, $\bR$ like reported, $\bU$ like unreported, and ${\bf Rem}$ like removed.